KevinArce/KevinArce/README.md

 - 🌱 I’m currently learning **Django**

-- 👨‍💻 All of my projects are available at [https://github.com/KevinArce](https://github.com/KevinArce)
+- 👨‍💻 All of my projects are available at [Github](https://github.com/KevinArce)

-- 📝 I regularly write articles on [https://medium.com/@kevarce](https://medium.com/@kevarce)
+- 📝 I regularly write articles on [Medium](https://medium.com/@kevarce)

 - 💬 Ask me about **PHP, Python, Flutter/Dart**

 - 📫 How to reach me **arcex@proton.me**

 - 📱 Download my App!
-German From Zero to Hero 🤠 [https://play.google.com/store/apps/details?id=com.ArceLab.German](https://play.google.com/store/apps/details?id=com.ArceLab.German)
+German From Zero to Hero 🤠 [German From Zero to Hero](https://play.google.com/store/apps/details?id=com.ArceLab.German)

 - ⚡ Fun fact **I like to play the Piano so...
 If you have one, let me know and smash the keys together! 🥳**